Approximate Message Passing with Rigorous Guarantees for Pooled Data and Quantitative Group Testing: AMP for Quantitative Group Testing

-Our benchmark for AMP will be a convex programming estimator that is a variant of basis pursuit denoising (BPDN) \cite{Che01}.
+We benchmark AMP against a convex programming estimator that is a variant of basis pursuit denoising (BPDN) \cite{Che01}.
 The convex program for BPDN can be written as

 where the $\ell_\infty$-constraint is tailored to uniform noise.
-This BPDN-type algorithm is most commonly used in noisy compressed sensing.
 Similar to the AMP algorithm, we can obtain a FPR vs.~FNR trade-off curve by using a thresholding function, with a varying threshold.
-Specifically, after running the convex program to obtain $\beta^{(\text{bpdn})}$, we can set $\hbeta_j=\mathds{1}\big\{\beta_j^{\text{(bpdn})}>\zeta\big\}$.
-Figure \ref{fig:noisy QGT_AMP_v_others_corr_v_delta} shows that the AMP algorithm outperforms BPDN for all values of $\delta$, and the performance gap is larger for smaller $\delta$.
-Figure \ref{fig:noisy QGT_AMP_v_others_FPR_FNR} backs this up showing that the FPR vs.~FNR curve for the AMP algorithm generally lies below that for BPDN, and the gap between the curves increases when $\pi$ is increased from $0.1$ to $0.3$.
+Figure \ref{fig:noisy QGT_AMP_v_others_corr_v_delta} shows that the AMP algorithm outperforms BPDN for all values of $\delta\leq1$.
+Figure \ref{fig:noisy QGT_AMP_v_others_FPR_FNR} backs this up, showing that the FPR vs.~FNR curve for the AMP algorithm generally lies below that of BPDN.